colt05/ScratchMessagesChecker/README.md

+(aand now all I have to do is port it to Minecraft XD)
 # ScratchMessagesChecker
 The feature that checks whether the user exists works, but the actual message checker feature has not been tested.
 # Credits